BarbWire-1/curved-text/management.md

 -
 TODO M 800.1 Purge non-widget code and files to avoid confusing users when it goes public.\
 TODO M 800.2 User documentation (readme.md?).\
-TODO M 800.3 Comment all code
+TODO M 800.3 use simpler names in installation examples; eg, 'myElementId' TODO M 800.9 Comment all code
 TODO M 850 Approach others to try it and provide feedback?

  Go public: